gillham/prog8ctags/README.md

 ## Installation

+Clone this repository or download it as a zip file and extract to a working directory.

 You should be be able to install Universal Ctags with your operating system's package manager on Linux or [Homebrew](https://brew.sh/) on macOS.
 For Windows you can download a binary directly.

 ### Universal Ctags